 An employee who succeeds in a discrimination claim before a Tribunal may be awarded compensation for loss of earnings if they have had to leave their job and also an award for “injury to feelings”.
 There is no maximum limit on compensation that can be claimed for discrimination, although it usually falls into three brackets under the Vento guidelines.
 The maximum compensation provided for by Vento can be in the region of £43,000.

-How can I prevent discrimination from occurring in the workplace?
+How can my workplace prevent discrimination from occurring?

 Although this is not something that is required by law, it is recommended that all employers should have an equal opportunities policy in place to address fairness at work and to prevent discrimination.
 Employers should also have an action plan to ensure that the policy is revisited from time to time.
 The policy will enable an employer to show to their employees, potential recruits and customers that they are serious about fairness and tackling discrimination and it will help employees understand their responsibilities to their colleagues and customers.
 Training on anti discrimination and equal opportunity measures should also form part of the employer’s obligations towards its employees.

 What should I do if I think I have suffered discrimination?